juan-coder-man/cursor-ai-my-rules/README.md

 - If something is unclear, ask for clarification before assuming
 - Never invent dependencies, classes, or methods that do not exist in the context

+### 8. Commit Messages

+- Commit title: first letter uppercase, the rest all lowercase, without a final period
+- Commit description: list changes in separate lines, each starting with "- " (dash + space)

 ---

 ## Español